david-ciamberlano/aa-notarization/Documentation/README.md

  * Deploys the JAR assembled modules

 All the services of the project are now run as docker containers.

-5. link the sandbox container to the Alfresco network

-`docker network connect docker_default sandbox`

-and take note of the ip address of the sandbox container

-`docker network inspect docker_default`

-e.g. `name: sandbox [...]
-"IPv4Address": "172.17.0.2/16"`

-if this ip address is different from the one you used in `algorand.api.address` you must replace it and reload acs

-`./run.sh reload_acs`

 6. open the Alfresco Share UI
 `localhost:8180/share`